kanchanproseth/kanchanproseth/README.md

 * 👋 Hi, I’m Proseth.
-I am an iOS Developer.
+I am a Senior iOS Developer.
 * 🤯 I'd like to try new things.
 * 🏰 I’m currently pursue my master degree in Maharishi University
 * 🥷 I’m looking to collaborate on ...